prajwalda/js-interview-question-/async concepts.md

 });
 ```

-#### Promise.all(promises)
+#### Promise.all(promises) [fail fast]

-Resolves when all promises in the array resolve, or rejects if any promise rejects.
+Resolves when all promises in the array resolve, or rejects if any promise rejects.It will not wait for other promises it will `fail quickly` and return.

 ```javascript
 Promise.all([promise1, promise2, promise3])